nikitasavaliya87/Python/Habit tracker Application/README.md

 # Pixela Yoga Tracker

-This project interacts with the Pixela API to create and update a graph for tracking yoga sessions.
+This Python project interacts with the Pixela API to create and update a graph for tracking yoga sessions.
 Each entry logs the duration of the yoga session in minutes.

 ## Requirements